-As a company limited by guarantee has no share capital, it cannot raise money by selling equity subscribers' shares.
-This usually makes them more appropriate for non-profit projects, they may pursue their goal by raising funds through grants or borrowing – e.g. by debenture issuance.
+A company limited by guarantee has no share capital, and it cannot raise money by selling equity subscribers' shares.
+It is appropriate for non-profit projects.
+It can pursue its goal by raising funds through grants or borrowing, for example, the issue of debentures.

-The Companies Act does not expressly prohibit a limited company from distributing surplus profits to shareholders by guarantee and there are a limited number of companies doing so.
-In the vast majority of cases though, the corporation retains some income to promote the organisation's objectives.
+The Companies Act does not expressly prohibit a limited company from distributing surplus profits to shareholders by guarantee, and there are a limited number of companies doing so.
+In the majority of cases, the corporation retains some income to promote the organisation's objectives.

-In addition, the articles of association of the company will always prohibit the distribution of profits and, however, if members receive a share of income from a corporation founded for charitable purposes, the corporation will forfeit its right to charitable status.
+In addition, the articles of association of the company will always prohibit the distribution of profits and however, if any member receives a share of income from a corporation founded for charitable purposes, the corporation will lose its right to charitable status.

 - Share capital on the balance sheet does not turn up.

-- Usually, a common language is used, along with a warning that the company is constrained by guarantee.
+- A common language is used, along with a warning that the company is constrained by a guarantee.
 Instead 'Income' should be named 'Surplus' and 'Shareholders Funds' should be replaced with 'Reserves.'